-12. How will The Carlton Junior Academy prepare my child/young person to:

-- i) Join the school? - ii) Transfer between phases of education (e.g. early years to primary, primary to secondary etc)? - iii) Prepare for adulthood and independent living?
+- 12. How will The Carlton Junior Academy prepare my child/young person to: - i) Join the school? - ii) Transfer between phases of education (e.g. early years to primary, primary to secondary etc)? - iii) Prepare for adulthood and independent living?

 We have very strong links with our feeder schools, The Carlton Academy and The Carlton Infant Academy.
 All schools attend the SENDCo Family meetings so we all have a good working knowledge of pupils in our family who may move between schools.
-The Infant and Junior school share the same SENDCo.
+The Carlton Infant and Junior Academies share the same SENDCo.

-We have a sound transition plan for pupils both leaving and joining our school which involves hand-over meetings between professionals and parents/carers to ensure barriers to learning are clear and understood and that successful approaches to remove/reduce barriers continue.
+We have a sound transition plan for pupils both leaving and joining our academy which involves hand-over meetings between professionals and parents/carers to ensure barriers to learning are clear and understood and that successful approaches to remove/reduce barriers continue.
 There are opportunities to tailor transition plans for individual pupil needs which may involve a number of extra visits, creating photograph books, introducing a buddy system, short-term TA support, opportunities to discuss worries and ask questions.
-Over the last few years, we have sign-posted a number of families with Y6 SEND pupils to the Family SEAL transition programme at The Carlton Academy during the summer term.
-The feedback from this programme has been excellent and both pupils and parents/carers have increased confidence in moving schools.